 ADD A NEW DIMENSION WITH TEXTURE

-Talking of texture, rugs today are being designed more and more with a 3 dimensional quality to them such as this beauty called Capitone by Jamie Hayon.
+Talking about texture, rugs today are being designed more and more with a 3 dimensional quality to them such as this beauty called Capitone by Jamie Hayon.
 These types of rugs provide a visual depth to your floors offering textural contrast and interest.

 An instant hit for your feet, if not your senses, the shag pile rug is a must for those of you that adore tactile materials.
 How you could resist taking off your shoes and relaxing in this living space.